segmentio/segment-docs/src/connections/destinations/catalog/actions-mixpanel/index.md

 The Mixpanel (Actions) destination does not offer a device-mode connection mode.
 If you're using one of Segment's new libraries ([Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/), [Swift](https://github.com/segmentio/analytics-swift) or [Kotlin](https://github.com/segmentio/analytics-kotlin)) with the Actions-framework version of the destination, you do not need the device-mode connection.

+### Mappings
-Once you have a mapping, you can follow the steps in the Destinations Actions documentation on [Customizing mappings](/docs/connections/destinations/actions/#customizing-mappings).
+You can follow the steps in the Destinations Actions documentation on [Customizing mappings](/docs/connections/destinations/actions/#customizing-mappings).

+> success ""
+> Make sure you map email to `$email`, otherwise email will be undefined.